-When you introduce standardisation (or systemised processes) and consistently apply these across your maintenance program, through workflows using inspection checklists to standardised the checks so nothing is missed you will find quality of work improves for both the asset and the data you need internally.
+When you introduce standardisation (or systemised processes) and consistently apply these across your maintenance program, through workflows using commercial pm inspection checklists , you will find quality of work improves for both the asset and the data you need internally.

 Having documented guides/training materials will help you train your team and adapt your workflow in a fluid manner that is always optimising efficiency.